 We are Republican, Democratic and independent.
 We come from the East, South, Midwest and West.
 We are conservative, progressive and liberal.
 We are men and women.
 We include eight members of the Circle of Chiefs, the highest conservation honor of the Outdoor Writers Association of America.
 We are all different in many ways, but we have important commonalities.
 We are Americans; we are gun owners; we are hunters; and we support responsible firearm regulation.

 Note the use of the latest term of art, “responsible firearm regulation.”
-Why not common sense?
+Why not common sense gun control?

 We avoid the term ”common sense,” understanding the wisdom in Voltaire’s words ― “Common sense is not so common.”

 The Puffington Host has dug up – and they probably didn’t have to dig too deeply — a group of avid hunters, outdoorsmen, conservationists and writers who feel just terrible about what’s become of America’s gun culture.

 Yes, the Second Amendment conveys a right to “keep and bear” firearms.
 But rights come with responsibilities, and we all have a moral responsibility to address America’s crisis of gun violence.

 Translation: Do whatever you want to those crazy open carriers and the idiots I see out there in the woods who are hunting with ARs.
 You know, the wacko contingent that owns lots of guns and just keeps buying more!

 Most hunters own guns principally to hunt game.
 We use them safely and respectfully: If someone is injured during their use, it will most likely be a friend or family member, since that is who we hunt with.
 We don’t buy a lot of guns.
 We usually have a few favorites, often passed down to us by fathers or grandfathers.
 The gun industry figured that out decades ago, and switched to creating guns for a different market.

 Those…people…the ones who hunt with those black things, really aren’t our kind.